purr/solanity/README.md

 - Complex patterns (e.g., "ABCDE"): minutes to hours
 - Multiple patterns: minimal performance impact

+The program automatically utilizes all available CUDA-capable GPUs in your system.
+Each GPU runs in parallel, significantly increasing the search speed.
+At startup, you'll see detailed information about each GPU being used, including:

+- GPU model name
+- Compute capability
+- Available memory
+- Number of CUDA cores
+- Current thread configuration

 ## GPU Support

 The project automatically detects and configures for your GPU: